 It’s totally normal for your period to vary in terms of color, consistency, and flow.
 But what does it mean if things are a little, well, wetter than usual?
 Is there a problem?
-Or, even, is watery period blood a sign of pregnancy?
+Or, is watery period blood sign of pregnancy?

 Let’s explore what this change could mean.